 - the act(s) and/or omission(s) of a third party not connected with the provision of your holiday and which were unforeseeable or unavoidable or

-- 'force majeure' as defined in clause 10 above
+- unavoidable and extraordinary circumstances as defined in clause 11 above

 (6) Where any claim or part of a claim (including those involving death or personal injury) concerns or is based on any travel arrangements (including the process of getting on and off the transport concerned) provided by any air, sea or rail carrier to which any international convention or EU regulation applies, our liability (including the maximum amount of compensation we will have to pay you, the types of claim and the circumstances in which compensation will be payable) will be limited as if we were the carrier in question as referred to below.
-The most we will have to pay you for that claim or that part of a claim if we are found liable to you on any basis is the most the carrier or hotel keeper concerned would have to pay under the international convention which applies to the travel arrangements or hotel stay in question (for example, the Warsaw Convention as amended or unamended and the Montreal Convention for international travel by air and/or for airlines with an operating licence granted by an EU country, the EC Regulation on Air Carrier Liability No 889/2002 for national and international travel by air, EC Regulation 392/2009 on the liability of carriers of passengers in the event of accidents and/or the Athens Convention (as amended by the 2002 Protocol) for international carriage by sea and the Convention of 1980 concerning International Travel by Rail (COTIF) as amended for travel by rail).
+The most we will have to pay you for that claim or that part of a claim if we are found liable to you on any basis is the most the carrier or hotel keeper concerned would have to pay under the international convention or EU regulation which applies to the travel arrangements in question (for example, the Warsaw Convention as amended or unamended and the Montreal Convention for international travel by air and/or for airlines with an operating licence granted by an EU country, the EC Regulation on Air Carrier Liability No 889/2002 for national and international travel by air, EC Regulation 392/2009 on the liability of carriers of passengers in the event of accidents and/or the Athens Convention (as amended by the 2002 Protocol) for international carriage by sea and the Convention of 1980 concerning International Travel by Rail (COTIF) as amended for travel by rail).

-Please note: Where a carrier or hotel would not be obliged to make any payment to you under the applicable International Convention or Regulation in respect of a claim or part of a claim, we similarly are not obliged to make a payment to you for that claim or part of the claim.
-When making any payment, we are entitled to deduct any money which you have received or are entitled to receive from the transport provider or hotelier for the complaint or claim in question.
-Copies of the applicable International Conventions and Regulations are available from us on request.
+Please note: Where a carrier would not be obliged to make any payment to you under the applicable International Convention or EU regulation in respect of a claim or part of a claim, we similarly are not obliged to make a payment to you for that claim or part of the claim.
+When making any payment, we will deduct any money which you have received or are entitled to receive from the carrier for the claim in question.
+Copies of the applicable International Conventions and EU regulations are available from us on request.

 If you have a problem during your holiday, please inform the relevant supplier (e.g. your hotelier) and our resort representative immediately who will endeavour to put things right.
 If your complaint is not resolved locally, please follow this up within 28 days of your return home by writing to our Customer Services Department at Suite 2, Netherton Park, Stannington, Northumberland, NE61 6EF giving your booking reference and all other relevant information.
 Please keep your letter concise and to the point.
 It is strongly recommended that you communicate any complaint to the supplier of the services as well as to our representative without delay and give written notice detailing your complaint whilst in resort.
-If you fail to follow this simple procedure we will have been deprived of the opportunity to investigate and rectify your complaint whilst you were in resort and this may affect your rights under this contract.
+If you fail to follow this simple procedure we will have been deprived of the opportunity to investigate and rectify your complaint whilst you were in resort and this may affect your rights under your contract with us.
 Please also see clause 4 above relating to alternative dispute resolution through ABTA or AiTO.

-When you book with us, you accept responsibility for any damage or loss caused by you or any member of your party.
-Full payment for any such damage or loss must be paid direct at the time to the accommodation owner or manager or other supplier or to us as soon as possible.
+When you book with us, you accept responsibility for any damage or loss caused by you.
+Full payment for any such damage or loss (reasonably estimated if not precisely known) must be made direct to the accommodation owner or manager or other supplier or to us as soon as possible.
 If the actual cost of the loss or damage exceeds the amount paid where estimated, you must pay the difference once known.
 If the actual cost is less than the amount paid, the difference will be refunded.
 If you fail to do so, you will be responsible for meeting any claims subsequently made against us (together with our own and the other party’s full legal costs) as a result of your actions.

 We expect all clients to have consideration for other people.
-If in our reasonable opinion or in the reasonable opinion of any other person in authority, you or any member of your party behaves in such a way as to cause or be likely to cause danger, upset or distress to any third party or damage to property, we are entitled, without prior notice, to terminate the holiday of the person(s) concerned or we and the relevant person in authority (for example the activity provider) can prevent that person(s) from taking part in the activity(ies) concerned.
+If in our reasonable opinion or in the reasonable opinion of any other person in authority, you behave in such a way as to cause or be likely to cause danger, upset or distress to any third party or damage to property, we are entitled, without prior notice, to terminate the holiday of the person(s) concerned or we and the relevant person in authority (for example the activity provider) can prevent that person(s) from taking part in the activity(ies) concerned.
 In this situation, the person(s) concerned will be required to leave the accommodation or other service or activity area (as applicable).
 We will have no further responsibility toward such person(s) including any return travel arrangements.
-No refunds will be made and we will not pay any expenses or costs incurred as a result of the termination or prevention from taking part in the activity(ies) concerned.
+No refunds will be made, and we will not pay any expenses or costs incurred as a result of the termination or prevention from taking part in the activity(ies) concerned.

 If you commit an illegal act (including, for example, causing any damage) you may be excluded from the trip and we shall cease to have responsibility to/for you as above.
 No refund will be given for any unused services.

-15. Special requests, health, fitness, and medical conditions/disabilities
+16. Special requests, health, fitness, reduced mobility medical conditions/disabilities

-If you have any special request, you must advise us at the time of booking and clearly note it on your booking form.
+If you have any special request, please advise us at the time of booking.
 Although we will endeavour to pass any reasonable requests on to the relevant supplier, we regret we cannot guarantee any request will be met unless we have specifically confirmed this.
 For your own protection, you should obtain confirmation in writing from us that your request will be complied with (where it is possible for us to give this) if your request is important to you.
 Confirmation that a special request has been noted or passed on to the supplier or the inclusion of the special request on your confirmation invoice or any other documentation is not confirmation that the request will be met.
-We regret we cannot accept any conditional bookings, i.e. any booking which is specified to be conditional on the fulfilment of a particular request.
-All such bookings will be treated as “standard” bookings subject to the above provisions on special requests.
+Special requirements we have accepted will be specifically confirmed as accepted on your confirmation invoice.

 Please note: some of the activities we offer (for example but not limited to White Water Rafting, Canyoning, Hydrospeeding, Rock Climbing, Kayaking, Mountain Biking or Cycling, Via Ferrata, Trekking, Gorge Scrambling, Abseiling, Canoeing, High Ropes Courses, Caving, Skydiving, Tubing, Tyrotrekking, Horse Riding, River Trekking, Watersports, Sailing, Dog Sledding, Snowmobiling, Cross Country Skiing, Downhill Skiing, Snowboarding, Ice Climbing, Snowshoeing, Tobogganing, Snow Rafting or similar), carry their own inherent risks and by booking such activities you acknowledge that you are exposing yourself to such risks.

 From time to time our staff, guides, customers and suppliers may take photographs or videos during a holiday and these may feature our guests.
 These pictures may be used in future marketing materials (of any medium) and stored digitally and physically.
 You will not be identified in any photographs or video unless you agree to our doing so but we appreciate you may be recognised by someone who knows you.
-If you do not want to be filmed or for your pictures to be taken, please inform the relevant guides/representatives/photographers/other group members during your holiday.
+If you do not want to be filmed or have your photograph taken for use in this way, please inform the relevant guides/representatives/photographers/other group members during your holiday.

-Please note, the information and prices shown in the brochure may have changed by the time you come to book your holiday.
-Whilst every effort is made to ensure the accuracy of the brochure and prices at the time of printing, regrettably errors do occasionally occur.
-You must therefore ensure you check all details of your chosen holiday (including the price) with us (or your travel agent) at the time of booking.
-This brochure is our sole responsibility.
-It is not issued on behalf of and does not commit any independent organisation/carriers whose services are featured in it.
+Please note, the information and prices shown in our brochure may have changed by the time you come to book your holiday.
+Whilst every effort is made to ensure the accuracy of the brochure, our website and prices at the time of publication, regrettably errors do occasionally occur.
+You must therefore ensure you check all details of your chosen holiday (including the price) with us at the time of booking.

 Please note, it is the requirements and standards of the country in which any services which make up your holiday are provided which apply to those services and not those of the UK.
 As a general rule, these requirements and standards will not be the same as the UK and may sometimes be lower.

-In accordance with EU Directive (EC) No 2111/2005 Article 9, we are required to bring to your attention the existence of a "Community list" which contains details of air carriers that are subject to an operating ban with the EU Community.
-The Community list is available for inspection at http://europa.eu.int/comm/ transport/air/safety/flywell_en.htm.
+In accordance with EU Directive (EC) No 2111/2005, we are required to bring to your attention the existence of a "Community list" which contains details of air carriers that are subject to an operating ban with the EU Community.
+The Community list is available for inspection at http://ec.europa.eu/transport/modes/air/safety/air-ban/index_en.htm.
 In accordance with EU Regulations we are required to advise you of the carrier(s) (or, if the carrier(s) is not known, the likely carrier(s)) that will operate your flight(s) at the time of booking.
 Where we are only able to inform you of the likely carrier(s) at the time of booking, we shall inform you of the identity of the actual carrier(s) as soon as we become aware of this.
 Any change to the operating carrier(s) after your booking has been confirmed will be notified to you as soon as possible.
-We are not always in a position at the time of booking to confirm the aircraft type and flight timings which will be used in connection with your flight.
-Any flight timings and types of aircraft shown in this brochure and detailed on your confirmation invoice are for guidance only and are subject to alteration and confirmation.
-The latest timings will be shown on your tickets which will be dispatched to you approximately two weeks before departure.
-You must accordingly check your tickets very carefully immediately on receipt to ensure you have the correct flight times.
-It is possible that flight times may be changed even after tickets have been dispatched - we will contact you as soon as possible if this occurs.
-Any change in the identity of the carrier, flight timings, and/or aircraft type will not entitle you to cancel or change to other arrangements without paying our normal charges except where specified in these conditions.
+We are not always in a position at the time of booking to confirm flight timings.
+Any flight timings shown in this brochure and detailed on your confirmation invoice are for guidance only and are subject to alteration and confirmation.
+The latest timings will be shown on your e-tickets which will be sent to you approximately two weeks before departure.
+You must accordingly check your tickets carefully immediately on receipt to ensure you have the correct flight times.
+It is possible that flight times may be changed even after tickets have been sent - we will contact you as soon as possible if this occurs.
+Any change in the identity of the carrier, flight timings, and/or aircraft type (if advised) will not entitle you to cancel or change to other arrangements without paying our normal charges except where specified in these conditions.

-23. Trip specific terms and conditions: Please also ensure that you accept the terms listed in the ‘Dates and Prices’ section on the individual trip page for the holiday that you are booking.
+Please also ensure that you check and accept the terms listed in the ‘Dates and Prices’ section on the individual trip page for the holiday that you are booking.